-FA1103.3: Critically analyze viability of different projects of capital nature
+FA1103.3: Analyze viability of different projects of capital nature.

-FA1103.4: Critically evaluate different sources of capital and to develop understanding of the cost involved in financing alternatives
+FA1103.4: Evaluate different sources of capital and to develop understanding of the cost involved in financing alternatives.

-FA1103.5: Analyze dividend distribution pattern of companies and role of dividend to enhance shareholder's wealth
+FA1103.5: Analyze dividend distribution pattern of companies and role of dividend to enhance shareholder's wealth.